cjoster/certtools/workshop/CH02-viewing-cryptographic-material/README.md

 ## Viewing a live certificate on the internet

-The `openssl` command has a very handly `s_client` subcommand.
-It's short for "secure client" and allows you to connect to a network resource and issue requests by hand--if you've evern `telnet`'ed to a web server and issue a request (or any other plain-text resource), this is the way to do it via TLS.
+The `openssl` command has a very handy `s_client` sub-command.
+It's short for "secure client" and allows you to connect to a network resource and issue requests by hand--if you've ever `telnet`'ed to a web server and issue a request (or any other plain-text resource), this is the way to do it via TLS.